Aaron Judge Player Props: Yankees vs. Orioles

 Aaron Judge At The Plate

-- Judge is hitting .296 with two home runs and four walks.
+- Judge is hitting .310 with a double, two home runs and five walks.

+- Among the qualified batters in MLB play, his batting average ranks 60th, his on-base percentage ranks 44th, and he is 39th in the league in slugging.

-- This year, Judge has totaled at least one hit in five of seven games (71.4%), and had multiple hits twice.
+- Judge has gotten a hit in six of eight games this year (75.0%), with multiple hits twice.

-- In seven games played this season, he has homered in two of them.
+- In eight games played this year, he has homered in two of them.

-- Judge has driven in a run in three games this year (42.9%), including one multiple-RBI game.
+- Judge has driven in a run in four games this year (50.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.